- Michael Arcega

 Michael has a BFA from the San Francisco Art Institute and an MFA from Stanford University.
 His work has been exhibited at venues including the Asian Art Museum, Museum of Contemporary Art in San Diego, the de Young Museum in San Francisco, Yerba Buena Center for the Arts, the Orange County Museum of Art, The Contemporary Museum in Honolulu, the Museum of Fine Arts in Houston, Cue Arts Foundation, and the Asia Society in NY among many others.

 Arcega’s work has been discussed in publications including Art Forum, the New York Times, Art Practical, Art News, X-TRA, SF Chronicle, Artweek, Art Papers, and Flash Art among others.
 He is a recipient of an Artadia grant, Joan Mitchell MFA Award, Murphy Cadogan Fine Arts Fellowship, among others.
 He has been an Artist in Residence at the 18th Street Art Center, Montalvo Arts Center, Headlands Center for the Arts, the Fountainhead Residency, Artadia Residency at ISCP, Bemis Center for Contemporary Art, Al Riwak Art Space in Bahrain, and the Recology Artist Residency Program.
 He was awarded a 2012 Guggenheim Fellowship in Fine Arts.

 Michael was born in Manila, Philippines, and migrated to the Los Angeles area at ten years of age.
 He relocated to San Francisco to attend college.
-He currently lives and works in San Francisco, California where he is an Assistant Professor at San Francisco State University.
+He currently lives and works in San Francisco, California where he is an Associate Professor at San Francisco State University.